-If a member of the Butler Community College community has reason to believe that a student who resides in on-campus housing is missing, or any employee receiving a missing student report should follow the following steps:
+If a member of the Butler Community College community has reason to believe that a student who resides in on-campus housing is missing, or any employee receiving a missing student report should immediately contact 911.
+You do not have to wait 24 hours to report a person as missing.
+Any College employee receiving a missing student report should immediately notify campus police so that an investigation can be initiated.